hard-software-au/juLinear.jl/check/test/README.md

 - The internal representation (`LPProblem` structure) matches expected outcomes for given input files.

 ## Test Files
-- `RunAllTests.jl`: This file runs all the tests.
+- `TestFramework.jl`: Contains the main framework module for running the unit tests and creating new test files.
-- `TestFramework`: Contains the main framework for running the unit tests and creating new test files.
+- `run_all_tests.jl`: This file runs all the tests.
-- `TestHelpers`: Provides utility functions and helpers used across multiple test cases.
+- `test_helpers`: Provides utility functions and helpers used across multiple test cases.
-- `TestReadMPS.jl`: Contains unit tests for the MPS file reader.
+- `test_read_mps.jl`: Contains unit tests for the MPS file reader.
-- `TestReadLP.jl`: Contains unit tests for the LP file reader.
+- `test_read_lp.jl`: Contains unit tests for the LP file reader.
-- `TestStandardFormConverter.jl" :  Contains unit tests for the standard form converter.
+- `test_standard_form_converter.jl" :  Contains unit tests for the standard form converter.

 ## Running the Unit Tests